clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Our `AgeLimit` component check an `age` prop and returns one of two paragraphs.
-- Now, let's suppose we re-render this compoennt, and wind up with the following before/after pair of snapshots:
+- Now, let's suppose we re-render this component, and wind up with the following before/after pair of snapshots:

 ```JAVASCRIPT
 age: 16